 The symbolic power of transforming part of the Confederate General’s plantation estate into a community for freedmen likely served as a motivation for Greene, Danforth and other Washington officials in charge of creating the village.
-For many abolitionists and some in the Government, Robert E. Lee, as the leading Confederate General, came to personify slavery and unrealized freedom for millions of blacks in America.
+For many abolitionists and some in the Government, Robert E. Lee, as the leading Confederate General, came to personify slavery and unrealized freedom for millions of African Americans in America.
 The use of his home as a camp for freedpersons was, thus, thought to be very appealing and appropriate by many in the north.

 The local Republican press recognized that the location of Freedmen’s Village was no accident.
 Under the headline, “Gen. Lee’s Lands Appropriately Confiscated” the Washington, D.C.
 Morning Chronicle cheered:

 As it developed, the design and layout of the village were intended to create a climate of order, sobriety and industry, consistent with the War Department’s goal of making the formerly enslaved people self-sufficient.
 An 1865 plan of the settlement shows a very organized community with over fifty residences, a hospital, kitchen/mess hall, school house, “old people's home” and laundry, amongst other structures, neatly arranged around a central pond.
 As noted and illustrated in Harpers Weekly, many of these structures were already in place in the spring of 1864.

 While the physical layout of the village may have developed in line with the ideas of the community’s creators, the nature of life at Freedmen’s Village proved to be a great departure from this vision.
 The War Department intended for the Village to be a temporary refuge where residents would be taught vocations and receive a basic education before leaving to find work elsewhere.
 Quickly, however, population boomed as residents became attached to the community.